Broštica

 Broštica (Броштица, Broshticë) is a village in the municipality of Centar Župa, North Macedonia.

 Demographics

+According to Ottoman tahrir defters from the 1520s, 16 villages (all present-day Centar Župa villages) associated with Kala-i Kodžadžik had no Muslim population.
+However, the Muslim population increased in subsequent years.
+This was likely part of the Islamization of Macedonia under Turkish rule.

+In the 1901 Ethnographic Map of the Bitola Vilayet, produced by the Sofia Cartography Institute, Broštica part of the Sanjak of Dibra—is depicted as a village of 116 households with a mixed population of Bulgarians, Pomaks, Albanians, and Turks.

 Broštica has traditionally been inhabited by an Orthodox Macedonian and Torbeš population.
 A few Albanians live in the village alongside the Torbeš population of Broštica.

 According to the 2002 census, the village had a total of 748 inhabitants.
 Ethnic groups in the village include: